-The Association’s website, alz.org, continued to serve as a valuable resource for Alzheimer’s care, support and research, providing services to constituents 21,791,815 times in FY20.
-The Association also delivered critical Alzheimer’s information to the public via 11.4 billion media impressions.
+The Association’s website, alz.org, continued to serve as an invaluable resource for Alzheimer’s care, support and research, providing services to constituents 23,898,334 times in FY21.
+The Association also delivered critical Alzheimer’s information to the public via 11.5 billion media impressions.

-ALZ™, the Association’s nationwide full-mission magazine, published two issues in FY20, featuring actor Kyle Chandler and musician Chris Daughtry on the respective covers.
-Distribution and subscriptions continued to grow, totaling 471,000 print and digital copies by the end of the fiscal year, a 31% increase over FY19.
-Total impressions also rose by 31%, surpassing 1.4 million.
+ALZ®, the Association’s nationwide full-mission magazine, published two issues, featuring gymnast Laurie Hernandez and actress Yvette Nicole Brown on respective covers.
+Distribution totaled 381,000 print and digital copies, with subscriptions increasing 22% over FY20.
+Total impressions for the magazine reached 1.1 million.
+A partnership with TIME magazine that featured ALZ articles on TIME’s homepage and Time for Health websites garnered nearly 3.8 million impressions.
 The free publication shares inspiration and information about ending Alzheimer’s and offers tips on how to make your brain the focus of a healthy lifestyle.

-For the 11th year in a row, the Association was named one of The NonProfit Times' “Best Nonprofits to Work For,” finishing in the top three in the Large Nonprofit category.
+The Association once again earned the distinction of being named one of The NonProfit Times' “Best Nonprofits to Work For,” marking its 12th consecutive appearance on the prestigious list.
+The Association moved up to #13 overall and maintained the #3 spot in the ranking of large nonprofits.
 The annual survey emphasizes employee development, recognition measures and workplace culture.